-Item Possible specifiers Description <modelname></modelname> Model name

-<gcm></gcm> hadgem2-es, ipsl-cm5a-lr, miroc5, gfdl-esm2m Name of the General Circulation Model from which climate-forcing data was used. nobc, localbc, ewembi The target observed climate data used for the bias correction. localbour refers to local data from weather stations used for the bias-correction in e.g. the forest sector. ewembi refers to EWEMBI data used for the bias-correction globally on a 0.5°C grid nobc Indicates that no bias correction was performed on the climate data (e.g. ocean data) <cli>dimate_scenario></cli> picontrol, historical, rcp26, rcp60 Climate & CO2 concentration scenario (RCP).
-Note: even though "picontrol" uses fixed co2-levels, it should come with the <co2sens-scenario> qualifier "co2" (see below)</co2sens-scenario> <soc -scenario=""></soc> nosoc, 1860soc, histsoc, 2005soc, rcp26soc, rcp60soc, 2100rcp26soc Scenario describing other human influences, such as land use and land management. <co2sens-scenario></co2sens-scenario> co2, 2005co2 'co2' for all experiments other than the sensitivity experiments for which 2005co2 is explicitly written.
+Item Possible identifiers Description <modelname></modelname> Model name <gcm></gcm> hadgem2-es, ipsl-cm5a-lr, miroc5, gfdl-esm2m Name of the General Circulation Model (global climate model) from which climate-forcing data was used. nobc, localbc, ewembi, ewembi- isimip3basd The target observed climate data used for the bias correction. "nobc" Indicates that no bias correction was performed on the climate data (e.g. ocean data). "localbc" refers to local data from weather stations used for the bias-correction in e.g. the forest sector. "ewembi" refers to EWEMBI data used for the bias-correction globally on a 0.5° grid. "ewembi-isimip3basd" refers to EWEMBI data used for the bias-correction globally on a 0.5° grid, using improved bias-correction methods (Lange 2018, doi: 10.5194/esd-9-627-2018), and with statistical downscaling (instead of interpolation) of GCM data to the 0.5° grid prior to bias-correction. <climate-scenario></climate-scenario> picontrol, historical, rcp26, rcp60, rcp85 Climate & CO2 concentration scenario (RCP).
+Note: even though "picontrol" uses fixed co2-levels, it should come with the <co2sens-scenario> qualifier "co2" (see below)</co2sens-scenario> <soc -scenario=""></soc> nosoc, 1860soc, histsoc, 2005soc, rcp26soc, rcp60soc, 2100rcp26soc Scenario describing other human influences, such as land use and land management.

+<co2sens-scenario></co2sens-scenario> co2, 2005co2 "co2" for all experiments other than the sensitivity experiments for which "2005co2" is explicitly written.
 Note: even models in which CO2 has no effect should use the co2 identifier relevant to the experiment. <variable></variable> Output variable names - see sector-specific tables. <region></region> global, [region/basin/sites] Region, basin or site names given in Section 2.6.
-Where simulations are provided for a single station within a river basin, the tag should have the format [basin]-[station]. <timestep></timestep> 3hr, daily, monthly, annual The temporal resolution of your output data files. <start-year><end-year></end-year></start-year> e.g. 1861_1870 Files should be uploaded in 10-year pieces.
+Where simulations are provided for a single station within a river basin, the tag should have the format [basin]-[station]. <timestep></timestep> 3hr, daily, monthly, annual, 5-year, 30year-mean, growing-season The temporal resolution of your output data files. <start-year><end-year></end-year></start-year> e.g. 1861_1870 Daily, global files should be uploaded in 10-year pieces.
 For the transition from the historical to the future period (2005-2006), files should be separated, i.e. the identifiers would be 2001_2005 and 2006_2010.

-For the forest simulations, no time slices are needed and the full simulation period can be covered in one file.
+For non-daily, non-global files, no time slices are needed, and files should cover the entire simulation period.
+For the forest simulations, no time slices are needed, and the full simulation period can be covered in one file.